TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 15/Matthew 15.26.md

 ---

-And he answered and said, It is not meet to take the children's bread and cast it to the dogs.
+But he answered, "It is not appropriate to take the children's bread and throw it to the dogs."